Skip to main content

 • Riders who enjoy cycling as a way to explore and see sights of interest

-• Cyclists who prefer a good bike ride on open roads where they can cycle two abreast with minimal stops
+• Cyclists who prefer a longer bike ride on open roads where they can cycle two abreast with minimal stops

 Planning routes is time consuming so make use of resources.